SFM-Graph-Service/alpha/README.md

 **Code Quality Standards:**
 - Follow existing code structure and naming conventions
 - Add comprehensive tests for new functionality (maintain 100% test coverage)
-- Update documentation for API changes and new features
 - Ensure compatibility with existing examples and use cases
 - Use type hints and docstrings for all public methods
 - Follow PEP 8 style guidelines with pylint validation